 It is not easy to project into the future – our brain finds it hard to visualize something it doesn’t have the experience about.
 On the other hand, since the present problems are on our face, we get stuck occupied by those.
-In order to shift the focus towards vision, first we need to clear the mind of some clutters – assumptions and the underlying fears.
+In order to shift the focus towards the vision, first, we need to clear the mind of some clutters – assumptions and the underlying fears.

 A very common limiting assumption: “Vision has to be limited by the team/organization I am in”.
 When you think about this kind of vision what emotion do you feel?
 Is it an unleashed joy or more like a feeling of relief or even less?
 I bet it is the later.
 Get rid of the assumptions until you feel that uncompromising joy in your heart.
 Consider these two statements: “I want to be a VP/manager/big shot” Vs. “I want to innovate, I want to work with a team of talented, passionate people and together we will create elegant, affordable solutions for the greater good.”
 Which one of these makes you genuinely excited?

-This limiting assumption usually comes from a fear: “I am not good enough to get anything better than what I have right now.”
+This limiting assumption usually comes from fear: “I am not good enough to get anything better than what I have right now.”
 This fear could be covered up by an apparently rational reason, “Since I have invested so much here already why not try a little more”.

 After that seminar was over, I talked to the gentleman in private.
 When he calmed down a bit, I asked, “What is your attachment to this job you are stuck in”?
 It made him realize: “I am afraid I may not get anything better than this”.
 A week later he called me, sounded quite happy, he said, “I reached out to a few people in my network and did two informal interviews; I have got an offer today!”
 Looked like a little nudge helped him identify and address his underlying fear.
 And that’s all he needed to get unstuck.

-If such a fear is holding you back, notice what is more powerful – this limiting fear or the desire for fulfillment?
-Until and unless you choose the later, your vision will always blurred by those fears.
+If such fear is holding you back, notice what is more powerful – this limiting fear or the desire for fulfillment?
+Until and unless you choose the later, your vision will always be blurred by those fears.

 I have published this article originally in the Personal Branding blog.